The start of the 2008 saw RML introducing a further evolution

 RML's family of racecars is correctly designated as MG -

-be that last season's EX264, or the current EX265.
-(Not,
+be that last season's EX264, or the EX265 through to the

-as has been contrived by some, an "MGola", which
+end of 2008.
+(Not, as has been contrived by some, an "MGola",

 counterparts.
 Many of these stem from the way RML continued